alexkasema/alx-backend/0x02-i18n/README.md

 Use Config to set Babel’s default locale ("en") and timezone ("UTC").

 Use that class as config for your Flask app.
+## 2-app.py, templates/2-index.html
+Create a get_locale function with the babel.localeselector decorator.
+Use request.accept_languages to determine the best match with our supported languages.